-The following chart illustrates an inventory of municipal services available to ratepayers in each municipality.
+The Inventory of Municipal Services outlined in Schedule A illustrates municipal services available to ratepayers in each municipality.
 The inventory is a consideration of who provides a service, who has funded a service and where such services exist within the boundaries of a municipality.
 The services listed below are a representation of key services but it is not necessarily all services provided by each municipality.
 The services are utilized by the ratepayers of each municipality in one way or the other.